XoceQ/api-master/README.md

 ### Security

+Si tu API ya usa JWT, puedes modificar esa sección para resaltar esta implementación de manera más específica y técnica.
+Aquí tienes una versión revisada que destaca el uso de JWT:

+---

+### Security

-The API is secured using Spring Security with JSON Web Tokens (JWT) for authentication and authorization.
+The API is secured using **Spring Security** with **JSON Web Tokens (JWT)** for authentication and authorization.
 This implementation ensures that:

-Only authenticated users can access the endpoints by requiring a valid JWT in the Authorization header for each request.
+1. Only authenticated users can access the endpoints by requiring a valid JWT in the `Authorization` header for each request.
-Role-based access control is enforced to restrict specific endpoints to authorized users.
+2. Role-based access control is enforced to restrict specific endpoints to authorized users.
-JWT tokens are signed and validated to prevent tampering and ensure secure communication.
+3. JWT tokens are signed and validated to prevent tampering and ensure secure communication.

 This approach provides a stateless security mechanism, reducing server-side overhead and enhancing scalability.

 ---

 ### Validation